 Nutritional counseling is essential for anyone interested in learning how to live a healthier life, meet special dietary requirements and manage or lower the risk of disease.
 Let the registered dietitians at Orlando Health St. Cloud Hospital help.
 Our dietary experts can provide nutrition education for weight control, diabetes management, cholesterol control and pregnancy, and help you modify behaviors to develop healthier eating habits.
 To help prepare you for success, Orlando Health St. Cloud offers private consultations, personalized goal setting, customized nutritional plans and hands-on tips for meal planning and preparation.

-Orlando Health St. Cloud Hospital has a highly trained team of nurses, therapists and other clinicians to care for patients with injuries or problems affecting their bones and muscles, including arthritis, back and neck pain, broken bones, joint replacements and sports injuries.
-Our on-site physical therapists help patients begin their recovery journey while they are here in the hospital.
+At Orlando Health St. Cloud Hospital, our highly trained team of nurses, therapists and other clinicians care for patients with injuries or problems affecting bones and muscles, including arthritis, back and neck pain, broken bones, joint replacements and sports injuries.
+Our on-site physical therapists help patients begin their recovery journey while they are here in the hospital and beyond.
 We also offer a “Joint Academy” for patients undergoing joint replacement surgery to make sure they know what to expect before, during and after surgery.